bdunko/Charon-s-Obol/notes/Obol/Backlog/Features.md

 	- [ ] Pile of life/souls should be in a circular pile instead of square.
 	- [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect\
 	- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
+- [ ] **Color Standardization**
+	- [ ] Go through and find all instances of hardcoded colors and standardize them a bit more...
+Global should have a list of colors used by labels etc. Also make sure labels with hardcoded colors match these standard colors.
 - [ ] **Building Blocks Cheatsheet**
 	- [ ] Go through all the creates again in order, do them in Ableton, take notes on the video portions